National Academy of Sciences rebuffs Trump EPA's effort to undo regulations fighting climate change

 The Trump administration's work has already been met by strong pushback from the scientific community, including dozens of experts who responded to a survey from The Associated Press.
 The vast majority of respondents were highly critical of science the administration put forward as it argued to revoke the endangerment finding.
 Many described it as filled with errors, bias and distortion.

-Other mainstream groups have also criticized the administration’s work.
+Other mainstream groups, including the American Meteorological Society, have also criticized the administration’s work.
 A group of 85 climate experts found it “full of errors, and not fit to inform policy making.”
 Environmental groups are already challenging the administration’s documents in court.

 A White House spokesperson previously told The Associated Press that the Trump administration “is producing Gold Standard Science research driven by verifiable data” and that the endangerment finding had long been misused to justify expensive regulations “that have jeopardized our economic and national security.”